aahedi/RSS-Feed/README.md

 ## Upcoming Changes

 - Local Feed: Bypass the YQL if it's a local file or feed
-- Image Functionality: Finding the image and displaying through the itemTemplate
+- Image Functionality: Finding the image if available and displaying through the itemTemplate